mrpitch/cms-hosting/docs/server.md

 # SSH into your server
 ssh user@your-server

-# Create runner directory (owned by root)
+# Create runner directory (owned by SSH user for initial setup)
+# Note: The systemd service will run as root, but the GitHub workflow
+# needs to upload files as your SSH user, so we set ownership accordingly
 sudo mkdir -p /opt/gh-runner
-sudo chown root:root /opt/gh-runner
+sudo chown $USER:$USER /opt/gh-runner
 sudo chmod 755 /opt/gh-runner

 # Create application directory with dedicated user